pantheon-systems/documentation/source/content/guides/drush/05-drush-import.md

 ## Generate a Drush Archive

-The first thing you'll need to do is to generate a Drush archive of your existing site.
+The first step to importing your Drush archive is to generate the Drush archive of your existing site.

 1. Navigate to site root.